zeroc-ice/freeze/cpp/BuildInstructionsMacOS.md

 ## Installing a C++ Source Build

 Simply run `make install`.
-This will install Freeze in the directory specified by the `prefix` variable in `freeze/ice/config/Make.rules`.
+This will install Freeze in the directory specified by the `prefix` variable in `freeze/config/Make.rules`.

 After installation, make sure that the `<prefix>/bin` directory is in your `PATH`.

-If you choose to not embed a `runpath` into executables at build time (see your build settings in `freeze/ice/config/Make.rules`) or did not create a symbolic link from the `runpath` directory to the installation directory, you also need to add the library directory to your `DYLD_LIBRARY_PATH`.
+If you choose to not embed a `runpath` into executables at build time (see your build settings in `freeze/config/Make.rules`) or did not create a symbolic link from the `runpath` directory to the installation directory, you also need to add the library directory to your `DYLD_LIBRARY_PATH`.

-When compiling Freeze programs, you must pass the location of the `<prefix>/include` directory to the comer with the `-I` option, and the location of the library directory with the `-L` option.
+When compiling Freeze programs, you must pass the location of the `<prefix>/include` directory to the compiler with the `-I` option, and the location of the library directory with the `-L` option.

 [1]: https://doc.zeroc.com/display/Freeze37/Supported+Platforms+for+Freeze+3.7.0